Table of Contents

 Monitoring Distributed Systems: The Four Golden Signals

-In chapter 6 of "Monitoring Distributed Systems" of the famous Google SRE book, Google defines the four main signals to be constantly observed.
+In chapter 6 of "Monitoring Distributed Systems" of the famous Google SRE book, Google defines the four main signals to observe constantly.
 These four signals are called the four golden signals: latency, traffic, errors, and saturation.

-These signals are extremely important, as they are essential to ensure high application availability.
-Let's briefly take a look at what each one means.
+These signals are extremely important, as they are essential to ensuring high application availability.
+Let's briefly examine what each one means.

 Latency

 Latency is the time required to send a request and receive a response.
 It is usually measured on the server side, but it can also be measured on the client side to account for the differences in network speed.
-The operations team has the most control over server-side latency, but client-side latency is more relevant for end clients.
+The operations team controls server-side latency most, but client-side latency is more relevant for end clients.

 Traffic